aopell/CalCentralMealPlanFix/README.md

 # CalCentralExtension
-Browser extension to improve CalCentral
+Browser extension to restore meal plan information to CalCentral